krispo/git-proxy/Readme.md

 ```
 $heroku apps:create your-git-proxy
 ```
-If you make some changes in the repo, you should add it to github and then deploy your project to Heroku:
+If you make some changes in the repo, you can add it to github and then deploy your project to Heroku:
 ```
 $git push heroku master
 ```